googleapis/google-api-nodejs-client/MIGRATING.md

-# Migrating to `v1`
+# Migrating from version `0.x.x` to `1.0.0`

-Many changes and improvements have been made to the `google-api-nodejs-client` library to bring it to `v1`.
-If you are starting a new project or haven't used this library before `v1`, see the [README][readme] to get started as you won't need to migrate anything.
+Many changes and improvements have been made to the `google-api-nodejs-client` library to bring it to `1.0.0`.
+If you are starting a new project or haven't used this library before version `1.0.0`, see the [README][readme] to get started as you won't need to migrate anything.

 ## Discovery

-Before `v1` the library would "discover" APIs on the fly, introducing additional network calls and instability.
-That has been fixed that in `v1`.
+In `0.x.x` the library would "discover" APIs on the fly, introducing additional network calls and instability.
+That has been fixed in `1.0.0`.

-To get the `drive` client in the old library required something like this:
+To get the `drive` client in `0.x.x` required this:

 ``` js
 var google = require('googleapis');